joetta25/BlackRock/readme.md

 BlackRock Task project.

+A FULL STACK APPLICATION THAT GIVES USERS THE ABILITY TO CREATE TASK!

 ## Getting Started - Initial Set up

 These instructions will get you a copy of the project up and running on your local machine.